Home

 Organizing Paperwork provides even more great tips to help you tame the paperwork nightmare.

 Calendars – Keeping a calendar is crucial when you want to organize your office.
 You can do this electronically, or simply write your appointments and events into a planner type notebook.
+Keep your calendar out and open on your desk.
 Write down important daily tasks and deadlines, and peruse your calendar each morning to more effectively plan your day.

 Reference materials – Keep a notebook on your desk to jot down important information and ideas.
 Make sure to date each day's entries so you don't forget about them later on down the road.
 It's also a good idea to keep a separate notebook for phone conversations.
 Keep a folder for reference materials, and get rid of what you don't need immediately.
 If you have lots of reference materials, keep separate folders for different projects or categories.